sdc-china/IDA-doc/_posts/2018-07-05-administration-checkstyle-rule-configuration.md

      ![][disable_rule]{:height="80%" width="80%"}

 ###  Notes
-  1. The priority of the settings here is higher than that of the Checkstyle page.
-For example, even if you do not ignore the document check in the Checkstyle page, but if you disable some document check rules here, the selected document check rules will not be executed.
+  1. It's global setting, once the rules is disabled in the configuration page, then it won't be executed when user run checkstyle in the checkstyle page or pipeline.
-  2. Only the [Embedded rules] in IDA are listed here.
+  2. Only the [Embedded checkstyle rules] are listed here.

 [search_rule]: ../images/administrator/checkstyle_rule_config_search_rule.png
 [disable_rule]: ../images/administrator/checkstyle_rule_config_disable_rule.png
-[Embedded rules]: ../checkstyle/checkstyle-rules-description.html
+[Embedded checkstyle rules]: ../checkstyle/checkstyle-rules-description.html